 Description: (K.E.
 Roberts):

 Before digital effects, directors depended exclusively on visual effects artists, and matte painters in particular, to convey the epic scope and grandeur of defining shots and scenes.
 Matthew Yuricich (1923-2012) was one of the greats.
 After serving in the Navy in World War II, he attended Miami University in Ohio and graduated with a Fine Arts degree in 1950.
 He then hitchhiked to Los Angeles, and, with the help of his friend Betty Grable (who he had met at the Hollywood Canteen before the war), he got a job at 20th Century Fox with Special Effects Oscar-winner Fred Sersen.
-One of his first jobs was doing animation on The Day the Earth Stood Still (1951), and his big break came at MGM with another enduring sci-fi classic, Forbidden Planet (1956), where he worked with his mentor, Henry Hillinick, to create some of the most memorable backgrounds in cinematic history.
+One of his first jobs was doing animation on The Day the Earth Stood Still (1951), and his big break came at MGM with another enduring sci-fi classic, Forbidden Planet (1956), where he worked with his mentor, Henry Hillinick, to create some of the most visionary and influential backgrounds in the genre.
 Yuricich’s 40-year career followed the last surge of the studio system through the coup of New Hollywood, from the historical epics of the ’50s and ’60s to the science fiction and fantasy boom of the ’70s and ’80s.

 Matte and visual effects artists went largely uncredited well into the 1970s, largely because studio executives didn’t want audiences to know that Hollywood “magic” was actually the result of damned hard work.
 Yuricich himself didn’t receive screen credit until Soylent Green (1973).
 In a 2012 interview with the Matte Shot blog, he recalled: